 Italian Regional Train Pricing

 Regional trains connect large/medium cities with small towns and connect small towns with other small towns.
-These tickets are solely priced by distance so there is no reason to book early — simply show up to the station and buy your ticket.
+These tickets are solely priced by distance so there is no reason to book early—simply show up at the station and buy your ticket.

 Rail Passes and Reservations

 All high-speed trains require rail pass holders to make a reservation so you can’t just hop on any train you please.
 A reservation costs around €10 and can be made from any train station in Italy.